NegativeMjark/stoic/README.rst

 ----

 ..
-[1] Timestamps in log files not implemented yet.
-..
 [2] Daemonising not implemented yet.
 ..
 [3] Graceful restarts not implemented yet.
 ..
 [4] Email notifications not implemented yet.